jfecher/ante-website/content/blog/safe_shared_mutability.md

 as well by using pointer types more often at first, until introducing owning references later on as a method of reducing boxing.
 Compared to the Rust approach, this requires a one-time change in data types (if not done already / copied from a tutorial), and in return new users are much less likely to encounter AxM related errors.
-Comparing the runtime costs of the two work arounds, excessive cloning has the potential to degrade performance considerably when using larger types, but extra boxing in collection types and tagged unions won't generally have as drastic a performance impact.
+Comparing the runtime costs of the two workarounds, excessive cloning has the potential to degrade performance considerably when using larger types, but extra boxing in collection types and tagged unions won't generally have as drastic a performance impact.